 Docker Subscription Service Agreement

-This Docker Subscription Service Agreement (the “Agreement”) is between you and Docker, Inc. (“Docker”) and applies to the Docker Subscription Service (the “Service”).
-The terms also apply to any services or updates for the Service, except to the extent those specifically have different terms.
+This Docker Subscription Service Agreement (the “Agreement”) is between you and Docker, Inc. (“Docker”).
+The terms also apply to your use of the Service and any updates to the Service, except to the extent they are provided pursuant to separate terms.

 BY INSTALLING, DOWNLOADING, OR OTHERWISE ACCESSING THE SERVICE YOU EXPRESSLY ACCEPT AND AGREE TO THE TERMS OF THIS AGREEMENT.
 IF YOU ARE AN INDIVIDUAL AGREEING TO THE TERMS OF THIS AGREEMENT ON BEHALF OF AN ENTITY, SUCH AS YOUR EMPLOYER, YOU REPRESENT THAT YOU HAVE THE LEGAL AUTHORITY TO BIND THAT ENTITY.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE WITH THE TERMS OF THIS AGREEMENT, YOU MAY NOT USE THE SERVICE EITHER YOURSELF OR ON BEHALF OF THE ENTITY.

-“Open Source Software” means Docker or third party software that is distributed or otherwise made available in connection with the Service as “free software”, “open source software” or under a similar licensing or distribution model.
+“Open Source Software” means third-party software that is distributed or otherwise made available as “free software”, “open source software” or under a similar licensing or distribution model.

 “Pricing Page” means the Pricing and Subscriptions page which has a description of the Offering tier of the Service set forth at https://www.docker.com/pricing.

-(a) The term for a subscription to the Service depends on the Offering you choose.
-All terms for a subscription auto-renew unless you provide 30 days notice prior to the end of the term that you do not wish to renew for the upcoming term.
+3.1 The length of the Subscription Term .
+The Subscription Term will automatically renew for additional 12-month periods unless a party provides at least 30 days’ written notice prior to the end of the then-current term that such party does not wish to renew for the upcoming term.
 All payment inquiries should be directed to [email protected].

-3.3 Except as otherwise expressly set forth in this Agreement, all payments by Customer hereunder are non-refundable and shall be made free and clear of and without reduction for all applicable withholding, sales or use, goods and services, value added, consumption or other similar fees or taxes imposed by any government (other than taxes on the net income of Docker), which shall be paid by you.
+3.3 Except as otherwise expressly set forth in this Agreement, all payments by Customer hereunder are non-refundable and shall be made free and clear of and without reduction for all applicable withholding, sales or use, goods and services, value added, consumption or other similar fees or taxes imposed by any government (other than taxes on the net income of Docker), which shall be paid by Customer.
 Accordingly, if you are required to withhold any taxes on the amounts payable to Docker hereunder, you shall pay Docker such additional amounts as are necessary to ensure receipt by Docker of the full amount which Docker would have received but for the deduction on account of such withholding.
 You shall provide Docker with official receipts issued by the appropriate governmental agency, or such other evidence as is reasonably requested by Docker to establish that such taxes have been paid.
 Where applicable law requires you to self-assess or reverse-charge any taxes, you shall be responsible for complying with such law.
 In such a case, you undertake to provide Docker with your valid VAT registration number that is relevant to the Service provided under the terms of this Agreement.
 The amounts of any taxes required to be paid by Docker will be added to Docker’s invoice, and you shall promptly remit such amounts to Docker, as the collection agent, upon invoice.
 Docker reserves the right to disable your access to the Service for any failure to pay or any late payment.

 4.1 General License Limitations.

-(a) Your license to use the Service is subject to certain general restrictions and limitations some of which may be determined by the type and category of Offering you have chosen.
-These limitations include but are not limited to quantity of data stored, age of data stored, pull rate (defined as the number of requests per hour to download data from Docker Hub), the number of image autobuilds or the number of collaborators on an account, as set forth on the applicable Order Form or Documentation.
+(a) Customer’s license to use the Docker Platform may subject to certain general restrictions and limitations depending on the Offering Customer has chosen, including but not limited to quantity of data stored, age of data stored, pull rate (defined as the number of requests per hour to download data from Docker Hub), the number of image autobuilds or the number of collaborators on an account, as set forth on the applicable Order Form or Documentation.

 (b) Customer agrees that it is responsible for Customer’s and its Users’ conduct while accessing or using the Docker Platform and for any consequences thereof.
 Customer agrees to use the Docker Platform only for purposes that are legal, proper and in accordance with this Agreement, the Order Form, and any applicable laws or regulations.
-Customer and its Users shall not, and shall not encourage any third party to: (i) modify, adapt, alter, translate, or create derivative works of the Service; (ii) reverse-engineer, decompile, disassemble, or attempt to derive the source code for the Service, in whole or in part, except to the extent that such activities are permitted under applicable law; (iii) distribute, license, sublicense, lease, rent, loan, or otherwise transfer the Service to any third party; (iv) remove, alter, or obscure in any way the proprietary rights notices (including copyright, patent, and trademark notices and symbols) of Docker or its suppliers contained on or within any copies of the Service; (v) use the Service for the purpose of creating a product or service competitive with the Service; (vi) remove, minimize, block or modify any notices of Docker or its suppliers in the Service; (vii) use the Service on virtual machines without a license to Docker business for such use; or (viii) use the Service other than as described in the documentation provided therewith, or for any unlawful purpose.
+Customer and its Users shall not, and shall not encourage any third party to: (i) modify, adapt, alter, translate, or create derivative works of the Docker Platform; (ii) reverse-engineer, decompile, disassemble, or attempt to derive the source code for the Docker Platform, in whole or in part, except to the extent that such activities are permitted under applicable law; (iii) distribute, license, sublicense, lease, rent, loan, or otherwise transfer the Docker Platform to any third party other than to Users; (iv) remove, alter, or obscure in any way the proprietary rights notices (including copyright, patent, and trademark notices and symbols) of Docker or its licensors or suppliers contained on or within any copies of the Docker Platform; (v) use the Docker Platform for the purpose of creating a product or service competitive with the Docker Platform; (vi) remove, minimize, block or modify any notices of Docker or its licensors or suppliers in the Docker Platform; or (vii) use the Docker Platform other than as described in the applicable Documentation or for any unlawful purpose.
 Customer acknowledges that while Customer is permitted to use Docker Desktop on a virtual machine, as of the Effective Date of this Agreement, such use is an unsupported configuration.